 While there are definitely challenges around privacy, fairness, and accuracy, these are things we can improve as the technology grows.

-As this space continues to grow, the future of Emotional AI looks not just smart, but emotionally aware—and that’s a pretty exciting direction to head in.
+As this space continues to grow, the future of Emotional AI looks not just smart, but emotionally aware, and that’s a pretty exciting direction to head in.
 If you’re interested in how this connection is evolving, check out our article on why people are turning to AI girlfriends.
+If you want to experience this firsthand, explore the AI girlfriend companions available today.